-Items that seem to accumulate and turn into clutter quickly are mugs, travel mugs, water bottles, and plastic cups.
+Mugs, travel mugs, water bottles, and plastic cups seem to accumulate and turn into clutter quickly.
 If you go to any sort of company event, you will most likely be given one.
-If your family has a reunion, chances are there will be a mug, water bottle or plastic cup given.
+If your family has a reunion, chances are there will be a mug, water bottle, or plastic cup given.
 Really take a good hard look at all these.

 While you are at it, toss the soy sauce packets…unless you want to pour them into your soy sauce bottle….you be you!
 I won’t tell.

 cookbooks that you just are never going to use.

 Does your library have a used book sale?
 If so, they will love to have them.